Esha Deol: Breakthrough and career struggles (2004–2008)

-Hiatus and return to acting (2011–present)
+Hiatus and television debut (2011–2015)

 Deol's next film was Tell Me O Kkhuda (2011) directed and produced by her mother Hema Malini.
-She portrayed the lead role in the film opposite Arjan Bajwa, Vinod Khanna, Rishi Kapoor and her father Dharmendra.
+She portrayed the lead role in the film opposite Arjan Bajwa with Vinod Khanna, Rishi Kapoor and her father Dharmendra playing supporting roles.
+Despite having many veteran actors in the film, it failed miserably at the box office and having coming back to movies with this film after three years, the film actually drowned her career even more causing a second hiatus in her career.

+Deol then made her Television debut in 2015 with reality TV show MTV Roadies as one of the judges in the show.
+The same year she appeared in a kannada-hindi language film Kill Them Young.
+It was Deol's first film in nearly four years.
+The film largely went unnoticed.
+After this Deol went on a third career hiatus.

+Comeback to acting and expansion to OTT (2021present)

-Deol released her short film Ek Duaa in which she acted and also produced alongside her husband.
+Deol made a comeback to acting in 2021 and released her short film Ek Duaa in which she acted and also produced alongside her then husband.
 The film was released on Voot, and it was met with mixed to positive reviews.

 Deol reunited with Ajay Devgan in the 2022 web series Rudra: The Edge of Darkness which marked her comeback.
 In 2023, She appeared alongside Suniel Shetty in the series Hunter Tootega Nahi Todega.

 Other work

 During her school days at Jamnabai Narsee School, she was passionate about football and played as a midfielder.
 She was the captain of her school football team, represented her college in handball at the state level.
 She played as a national level footballer and was also selected to play for Maharashtra in the Senior National Championship at Punjab in 2001.

-Like their mother, Esha and her sister are trained in classical dance forms.
-Esha is a professional Odissi dancer and was also trained in Bharatanatyam.
+Like their mother, Deol and her sister are trained in classical dance forms.
+Deol is a professional Odissi dancer and was also trained in Bharatanatyam.

 In February 2020, Deol announced her first book Amma Mia! on Instagram.
 This book is a hands-on guide on parenting and children diet.